Soft charges from the geometry of field space

-It is a pleasure to thank Henrique Gomes, with whom many of the ideas present in the first part of this paper have been developed.
-I would also like to thank Beatrice Bonga, for her valuable comments on an earlier draft.
+\acknowledgments It is a pleasure to thank Henrique Gomes, with whom many of the ideas present in the first part of this paper have been developed.
+A thank goes also to Beatrice Bonga, for her valuable comments on an earlier draft.
+Finally, I am indebted with an anonymous referee whose questions and comments have led to a better manuscript -- of course, the responsibility for any mistake or lack of clarity rests only with me.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.